ptagseth/kanoa-software/docs/products/ops/order-management.md

 This page will show the status of production orders along with assets they have been scheduled on and actual quantity produced against them.

+The data can be downloaded into an Excel format.

 ![Order Management](/img/OrderManagementOverview.png)